 Did you know that according to one CDC report, 12.8 million school days were missed by students due to allergies and asthma?
 Get ahead of problem for your students as they get ready for the new year.

 The start of a new school year can be an exciting time.
 However, for students with asthma and allergies, back to school can mean facing potential health hazards at school and in the classroom.
-For sensitive children, common materials like chalk dust, cleaning supplies and pet dander from classroom pets can trigger asthma and allergy symptoms.
+For sensitive children, common materials like cleaning supplies and pet dander from classroom pets can trigger asthma and allergy symptoms.

 Breathing polluted indoor air may also reduce academic performance and increase absenteeism in both students and teachers.
 A 2007 report from the Centers for Disease Control (CDC) reports that 12.8 million school days were missed by students in the US as the result of allergies and asthma.
 According to the EPA, young children are especially vulnerable to breathing airborne pollutants and particles, as their bodies are still developing.
 With one-half of the nation's schools linked to problems with poor indoor air quality, it is important to improve a school's indoor air quality to provide a nurturing environment for education to flourish.